 2. A minimum cumulative grade point average of 2.0 (C) for all academic work.

 3. A minimum cumulative grade point average of 2.0 (C) for all work listed as specific requirements for the major.

-4. The last 30 credits preceding the conferring of the degree earned at Messiah college with a minimum of 12 credits in the major.
+4. The last 30 credits preceding the conferring of the degree earned at Messiah University with a minimum of 12 credits in the major.

-5. For transfer students, a minimum cumulative grade point average of 2.0 (C) for hours required at Messiah College for graduation.
+5. For transfer students, a minimum cumulative grade point average of 2.0 (C) for hours required at Messiah University for graduation.

 6. Completion of a major with requirements as specified by the respective academic department.

 7. Completion of all QuEST (Gen Ed) requirements.

 Students are permitted to enroll in both J-Term and May Term since both terms are part of the spring semester.

 The semester credit hour maximum of 18 remains in effect.
 Therefore, when a student requests enrollment greater than 18 credits, approval by Academic Policies Petition is required.